 - Boost learners’ confidence.
 Working with hazardous substances or handling heavy machines can be intimidating, especially for less experienced employees.
 Give them the chance to practice in a virtual, interactive lab environment before they’re being exposed to real-life work conditions.

 - Offer blended learning.
 Virtual training doesn’t necessarily replace traditional training; combined, they create an enhanced learning experience.
+For example, blended learning.
 In virtual laboratories, learners have the chance to apply what they learned in theory, experiment, and practice as many times as they want.
 Instructors can assign projects and then have follow-up sessions to discuss results.

 - Engage learners.
 Lectures and presentations can be demotivating when it comes to hands-on jobs, like chemical experiments or construction projects.
 You can capture learners’ attention, though, by giving them the opportunity to test those procedures in a virtual lab.

 - Give unlimited time to experiment.
 Learners can repeat experiments as many times as needed and practice at their own pace.
 Also, they can speed up training as they don’t have to wait before some equipment becomes available.

 - Explain complex concepts and procedures.
 Theory can be too abstract when you can’t see how it applies in real-life.
 But in virtual laboratories, learners can play with orbits of planets, tinker with the global economy or create a crossbreed between two species.
 You can use virtual training labs to simulate any level of scale, complexity, or abstraction.

 How to use virtual laboratories in eLearning